A refusal to participate

 Earlier this year I interviewed John Oakes about his fascinating and extremely well-researched book The Fast: The History, Science, and Philosophy of Doing Without.
 In part the book investigates hunger strikes as a tool of resistance in cultures throughout world history including in Ireland during The Troubles.
 Considering a recent episode of the very well done FX series Say Nothing deals with the hunger strike – and brutal force-feeding – of IRA member Dolours Price I asked Oakes if he'd adapt some of his research into a piece with that period in mind.

-Please consider a paid or free subscription to this newsletter if you appreciate our work.
-Thank you for reading.
+Please consider a paid subscription to read this piece and support our work.

 The River of Kings